AKSW/RDFUnit/README.md

 ### Get/create data quality test cases for schemas

-Databugger already resolves all schema prefixes with the LOV dataset and can automatically download and generate tests for all 361 LOV vocabularies.
+RDFUnit already resolves all schema prefixes with the LOV dataset and can automatically download and generate tests for all 361 LOV vocabularies.
-If your vocabulary you want to use is not there you can place it in the DatabuggerUtils.fillSchemaService() accordingly.
+If your vocabulary you want to use is not there you can place it in the RDFUnitUtils.fillSchemaService() accordingly.

 ### 3) Enrich the schema of the considered dataset